microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/android/README.md

 - Create a libs folder under `mobile\examples\super_resolution\android\app`. i.e. `mobile\examples\super_resolution\android\app\libs`.
 - Copy the `ort-mobile-extensions` aar package into the created libs folder.

-Note: When update to pre-release/release version ort package, it will no longer require a local AAR package.
+Note: When update to pre-release/release version ort-extensions android package, it will no longer require a local AAR package.

 ### Step 3: Connect Android Device and Run the app